mlabs-haskell/hydra-auction/docs/on_chain_spec.md

 - The transaction validity interval starts at the bidding start time and ends before the bidding end time.
-- The transaction is signed by the seller `at'SellerPKH`.
+- The transaction is signed by the seller `at'SellerPkh`.
 - No tokens are minted or burned.

 ```mermaid